Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/clientside-interpolation.md

 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/BossRoom/Scripts/Client/Game/Character/ClientGenericMovement.cs#L35-L48
 ```

-This is a what we refered to as a "dumb terminal".
+This is what we refered to as a "dumb terminal".
 Position and rotation data are applied as quickly as the client can render them.
-Let's take a look at what Graphics does to smoothen the transition of valid position & rotation data.
-Attached to the Graphics `GameObject` is the `ClientCharacterVisualizaton.cs`component.
-The  Graphics' transform is modified inside the *Update()* method of `ClientCharacterVisualizaton.cs`:
+Let's see how "Graphics" smoothes  the transition of valid position & rotation data.
+The `ClientCharacterVisualizaton.cs`component is attached to the "Graphics" `GameObject`.
+The  "Graphics"' transform is modified inside the *Update()* method of `ClientCharacterVisualizaton.cs`:

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/BossRoom/Scripts/Client/Game/Character/ClientCharacterVisualization.cs#L276-L299
 ```

-Lastly, we'll to take a look at what `VisualUtils.SmoothMove(...)`  actually does
+Lastly, we will examine what `VisualUtils.SmoothMove(...)`  actually does

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/BossRoom/Scripts/Client/Game/Utils/VisualUtils.cs#L22-L64